Brookfield Renewable Partners LP to Issue Quarterly Dividend of $0.43 (TSE:BEP.UN)

 Brookfield Renewable Partners LP (TSE:BEP.UN) (NYSE:BEP) declared a quarterly dividend on Friday, August 28th, TickerTech reports.
-Shareholders of record on Wednesday, September 30th will be given a dividend of 0.434 per share on Wednesday, September 30th.
-This represents a $1.74 annualized dividend and a yield of 2.77%.
-The ex-dividend date is Friday, August 28th.
+Stockholders of record on Wednesday, September 30th will be given a dividend of 0.434 per share on Wednesday, September 30th.
+This represents a $1.74 dividend on an annualized basis and a dividend yield of 2.77%.
+The ex-dividend date of this dividend is Friday, August 28th.

-Several analysts have recently weighed in on BEP.UN shares.
-CSFB set a C$64.00 target price on Brookfield Renewable Partners and gave the stock a “neutral” rating in a research report on Monday, June 8th.
-National Bank Financial downgraded Brookfield Renewable Partners from an “outperform” rating to a “sector perform” rating and lifted their target price for the stock from C$54.00 to C$59.00 in a research report on Wednesday, July 22nd.
-Finally, Credit Suisse Group reiterated a “neutral” rating and set a C$64.00 target price on shares of Brookfield Renewable Partners in a research report on Monday, June 8th.
+A number of research firms have recently commented on BEP.UN.
+Credit Suisse Group restated a “neutral” rating and set a C$64.00 price target on shares of Brookfield Renewable Partners in a research report on Monday, June 8th.
+National Bank Financial downgraded shares of Brookfield Renewable Partners from an “outperform” rating to a “sector perform” rating and lifted their price objective for the stock from C$54.00 to C$59.00 in a report on Wednesday, July 22nd.
+Finally, CSFB set a C$64.00 price objective on shares of Brookfield Renewable Partners and gave the stock a “neutral” rating in a report on Monday, June 8th.

 Brookfield Renewable Partners L.P. owns a portfolio of renewable power generating facilities in the North America, Colombia, Brazil, Europe, and internationally.
 The company operates through Hydroelectric; Wind; and Solar, Storage, and others segments.
 It operates 840 generation facilities using hydro, solar, wind, biomass, and other renewable technologies.